World Warned: Change Now Or Endanger Food And Climate - UrduPoint

 Its report on land use and climate change highlighted the need to protect remaining tropical forests as a bulkhead against future warming.

 Land is intimately linked to climate.
-With its forests, plants and soil it sucks up and stores around a third of all man-made emissions.
+With its forests, plants and soil it sucks up and stores around one third of all man-made emissions.

 Intensive exploitation of these resources also produces huge amounts of planet-warming CO2, methane and nitrous oxide, while agriculture guzzles up 70 percent of Earth's freshwater supply.